tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 * AWS Lambda can have your code automatically trigger from other AWS services or call it directly from any web or mobile app.

+Continue with the lesson slides, and [open the video "Intro to AWS Lambda"](https://youtu.be/eOBq__h4OJ4) for a three minutes video introduction to illustrate how AWS Lambda works.

-* We are going to use AWS Lambda by triggering code from an Amazon Lex Bot.
+Once the video ends, continue with the slides and explain to students that Today we are going to use AWS Lambda by triggering code from an Amazon Lex Bot.
+Highlight the following:

 * AWS Lambda enhances chatbots by combining the NLP capabilities of Amazon Lex to understand human speech, with the possibility of running code to fulfill user's requests, for example, booking a hotel room, making a wire transfer, or providing financial advice about an investment portfolio.